Triggers and Treasures

 We talk a lot about being "present” and reinventing.
 But you can't really move forward if you pretend the past didn't happen.

-The treasures and the triggers both matter.
+Both treasures and triggers matter.

 They remind us to own every part of our story and show us who we are, even when we wish they wouldn't.

-That's what makes us real.
+That's what makes us authentic.

 I know some people have “comfort characters”—fictional heroes they use as emotional life rafts.
 I never had one of those.